dfo-mar-oesd/.github/profile/README.md

 🌊 Welcome to DFO Maritimes Region Ocean Ecosystem Science Division

-This is the central hub for GitHub organizations supporting scientific research, data management, and ecosystem monitoring in Canada's Maritimes Region.
+This is the central hub for GitHub organizations and pages supporting scientific research, data management, and ecosystem monitoring in Canada's Maritimes Region.
 Our work spans oceanographic research, marine ecosystem assessment, and the development of tools for sustainable ocean management.

 ## 🏢 Our GitHub Organizations

-### Core Research Groups
+### Research Groups

 🔬 [BIO-RSG (Bedford Institute of Oceanography - Remote Sensing Group)](https://github.com/BIO-RSG)